 Check for Other Frozen Pipes

 If one pipe is frozen, others might be as well.
 As long as the newly thawed pipe hasn’t burst, turn the main water line back on and test all the faucets in your house to see whether any other frozen areas exist.

 Call a Plumber

-Frozen pipes can be nasty business.
+Frozen pipes can be a nasty business.
 Don’t hesitate to call for assistance from a friendly plumber at Mr. Rooter Plumbing.
 We can help you with the following:

 - Locate frozen pipes behind finished walls